 A few weeks ago, I wrote a blog about Online Healthcare From Service Users Perspectives, but now we are coming to the end of my placement, so to round it all off, I looked at this from professional perspectives.
 However, placement is not finished just yet I have 1 last blog post up my sleeve… Continue reading Online Healthcare: Why Is It Important?

 With a virtual role-emerging placement being so new to occupational therapy I thought I’d share some top tips that my educator and I think is key in order for you to make the most out of your #VirtualOTPlacement.
-I hope this has helped you establish your virtual placement.
-Please leave a line in the comments… Continue reading 10 Top Tips for Completing a #VirtualOTPlacement
+Plan 6 months before.
+If this is new to your university then you need to plan at… Continue reading 10 Top Tips for Completing a #VirtualOTPlacement

 It’s here the blog we’ve all been waiting for… the reasoning behind my #VirtualOTPlacement!
 So, get a cuppa and be prepared it’s a long one!
 Even before this pandemic, more and more healthcare services were making their way into the online world with lots of online evaluations being produced.
 As a result of this feedback,… Continue reading Online Healthcare From Service Users Perspectives